Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Depending on the use of accounts in accounting, it is similarly divided into two types:

-1. Synthetic is a generalized accounting of operations.
+1. Synthetic is a generalized accounting of transactions.
 It is carried out on the basis of synthetic accounts.

-2. Analytical - a thorough accounting of transactions that are divided into groups.
+2. Analytical – a thorough accounting of operations divided into groups.
 Conducted on the basis of

-There is a main principle of general and detailed accounting, which consists in the equality of balances and turnovers on analytical accounts and a synthetic account opened for it.
+There is a main principle of general and detailed accounting, which consists in the equality of balances and turnover in analytical accounts and the synthetic account opened for it.

 Documenting accounting entries

-What is debit and credit in a transaction?
-Now we need to consider this concept.
+What are debits and credits in a transaction?
+Now we need to look at this concept.
 As already mentioned, posting in accounting means text.
 It indicates the debit account and the corresponding credit account or vice versa.
 Postings are divided into simple, affecting only two accounts, and complex, reflecting several accounts related to the transaction.

-accounting entries documented in the form of records.
-These can be magazines - warrants or memorial warrants.
+Accounting entries are drawn up in the form of documentation in which records are kept.
+These can be journals - orders or memorial orders.
 Also, most often, for their visual reflection, they use balance sheets, which are of great importance for the preparation of financial statements.

-Data in the statement is entered in the form of debit and credit entries.
-By the end of the month, the balance is displayed.
-In total, for the entire reporting period, these data are transferred to the balance sheet.
-This accounting procedure allows us to understand what debit and credit are in the balance sheet.
-Accordingly, thanks to documented postings, the meaning of the active and passive side of the concept under consideration is formed.
+The data in the statements is entered in the form of debit and credit entries.
+By the end of the month, the balances are withdrawn.
+In total for the entire reporting period, these data are transferred to the balance sheet.
+This accounting procedure allows us to understand what debits and credits are in the balance sheet.
+Accordingly, thanks to documented entries, the meaning of the active and passive sides of the concept under consideration is formed.

 Accounting accounts are a whole way of being able to keep records.
-Without them, it would be impossible to reflect financial and business transactions by subdividing them into groups.
-Thus, we examined what a debit in accounting is, a credit and their meaning.
+Without them, it would be impossible to reflect financial and business transactions by dividing them into groups.
+Thus, we looked at what debit in accounting is, credit and their meaning.

 Main active accounts